ethan-ck/Alexandria/PC  Hardware Management/Network Cables.md

 	- Punch-down tool
 	- Use the correct connector type (duh)
 	- Keep the pairs twisted as much as possible up to the connector, reduces crosstalk
-	- Making Cat 6 compliant cables is incredibly difficult, (it's a bitchy wire)
+	- Making Cat 6 compliant cables is incredibly difficult, (it's like my ex-wife)

 - Fiber Optic Cable